-PKF Littlejohn LLP was appointed as the Company's auditor during the year and has indicated its willingness to continue in office.
+PKF Littlejohn LLP has indicated its willingness to continue in office.
 The Directors will place a Resolution before the Annual General Meeting for the reappointment of PKF Littlejohn LLP as independent auditor of the Company for the ensuing year and to authorise the Directors to determine its remuneration.